The latest news and information on the Applied Linguistics and TESL programs at NAU can now be found on Facebook (here).

 is required for regular admission.

-Applicants with lower scores can be conditionally admitted.
+Applicants with lower scores or lower GPAs can be conditionally admitted.

 In the first semester, non-native English speakers often take English 506: